 Students for a Democratic Society formed in 1959 as a nonviolent youth group urging political change.
 Their attention turned to opposition of the Vietnam War in the 1960s.
-In this photo, Robert Pardun, a leader in Students for a Democratic Society, talks to members of the press at a roadside park near the Lyndon B. Johnson Ranch in Texas on April 17, 1965.
+In this photo, Robert Pardun, a leader in SDS, talks to members of the press at a roadside park near the Lyndon B. Johnson Ranch in Texas in 1965.
 The group staged a vigil protesting President Johnson’s administration policy in Vietnam.
-(AP Photo/Ferd Kaufman, used with permission from The Associated Press.)
+(AP Photo/Ferd Kaufman, used with permission from the Associated Press)

 Students for a Democratic Society (SDS), a radical youth group established in the United States in 1959, developed as a branch of an older socialist educational organization, the League for Industrial Democracy.

 The SDS held a passionate, if somewhat naive, belief that a nonviolent youth movement could transform U.S. society into a model political system in which the people, rather than just the social elite, would control social policy.
 The civil activism of its members frequently led them to exercise their First Amendment freedoms, sometimes in conflict with government officials.

 First members of SDS were 'red-diaper babies'

 The first members of SDS were mostly “red-diaper babies” — that is, the children of parents who were themselves politically active and who had participated in progressive, and radical, social movements in the 1930s.

 The newly formed SDS held its first organizational meeting in 1960 in Ann Arbor, Michigan, where Robert Alan Haber was elected president.